If you’re looking for winter sun and varied terrain, a Gran Canaria cycling holiday is definitely one to consider.

 For event cycling in the Canaries, Gran Canaria Bike Week is an annual event held on and around Pico de las Nieves.
 It is held in December each year and has been running since 1988.

 The Epic Gran Canaria gran fondo happens in early spring each year.
-If you’re seeking Maspalomas cycling routes, there are two stages that are based around Maspalomas.
+If you’re seeking Maspalomas cycling routes, there are two stages that are based around this area.

 What’s the weather usually like in Gran Canaria?

 The island’s climate is one of the main reasons people plan Gran Canaria cycling holidays.

 The north side of the island is known for being windier and rainier than the south side.
 It seems the mountains in the middle of the island keep the bad weather in the north!

 In the south of the island, the weather is generally very good.
-When you look at the weather forecasts it can seem like you’re going to be in for some dodgy weather, but it doesn’t usually come to pass – it could be that the forecasts are based on the north of the island.
+When you look at the weather forecasts, it can seem like you’re going to be in for some dodgy weather, but it doesn’t usually come to pass.
+This could be because the forecasts are based on the north of the island.
 In any event, in the south, between November and March, temperatures are usually between 18 and 25 degrees.

 As always, when you climb you can expect temperatures to drop a bit, but it’s not unusual to have temperatures of 16 degrees at the summit of Pico de las Nieves (which is 1,924 meters above sea level!) even in February.
 For a winter bike tour in Gran Canaria, you should be fine with summer kit and just a pair of arm warmers, and possibly some gloves, for the descents, though you might still want to stick in a rain jacket into your suitcase just in case you get unlucky.
 There’s not many places you can say that!